The table maker's quantum search: Discussion

 \section{Discussion}

 Algorithm~\ref{alg:qhtr} with its $\tilde O(2^{n/2} \log (1/\delta))$ runtime achieves a modest asymptotic speedup compared to the best known classical algorithm or heuristic for computing the hardness to round periodic elementary functions in large binades, whose runtimes scale as $\tilde O(2^{4n/5})$ and $\tilde O(2^{(7-2\sqrt{10})n}) \approx \tilde O(2^{0.676n})$, respectively~\cite{Hanrot2007}.
 While there has been a long line of work on quantum arithmetic~\cite{wang2025comprehensive}, to our knowledge, this is the first work that demonstrates an asymptotic quantum speedup in a computer arithmetic task.
-What is more interesting is that the speedup comes from standalone quantum search, which, as discussed in the introduction, is rather rare.
+What is more intriguing is that the speedup comes from standalone quantum search, which, as discussed in the introduction, is rather rare.
+Whether this speedup is fundamentally due to quantum-mechanical effects and therefore inaccessible to classical computers or simply an artifact of the existing classical algorithms is an open question, which we pose as a challenge to table makers.

 Algorithm~\ref{alg:qhtr} has a number of shortcomings that can perhaps be overcome.
 First, it is exponential in $n$.
 The table maker's dilemma is related to factoring~\cite{Stehle2006}.
 Could Shor's~\cite{shor1994} or Regev's~\cite{regev2025} algorithms be adapted to this problem?